K\'arm\'an vortex street for the generalized surface quasi-geostrophic equation: Introduction and main results

-where $D_\varepsilon$ is a perturbation of ball $B_\varepsilon(0)$ centered at origin with sufficiently small radius $\varepsilon$, and $\mathbf U_\varepsilon$ is the uniform travelling speed.
-Employing the patch structure and Biot-Savart law, the auther obtained the contour dynamic equation for vortex boundary, and calculated its linearization at point vortex solutions.
-The key point of the construction is to choose $\mathbf U_\varepsilon=\mathbf U_{d,l,a}+o_\varepsilon(1)$ subtly, so that an isomorphism condition is satisfied for linearized operator.
+where $D_\varepsilon$ is a perturbation of the disc $B_\varepsilon(0)$ centered at the origin with sufficiently small radius $\varepsilon$, and $\mathbf U_\varepsilon$ is the uniform travelling speed.
+The approach in \cite{Gac2} highly relies on the patch structure: Employing Biot-Savart law, the author obtained the contour dynamic equation for vortex boundary, and calculated its linearization at point vortex solutions.
+The key point of the construction is to choose $\mathbf U_\varepsilon=\mathbf U_{d,l,a}+o_\varepsilon(1)$ properly, so that an isomorphism condition is satisfied for linearized operator.
 Then a family of nontrivial solutions can be obtained by implicit function theorem.

-In this paper, we will focus on the construction of $C^1$ type K\'arm\'an vortex street.
-In particular, we will prove the existence of travelling-wave solutions to \eqref{1-1} with the formulation
+In the present paper, we will focus on the construction of $C^1$ type K\'arm\'an vortex street.
+To be more precise, we will prove the existence of travelling-wave solutions to \eqref{1-1} with the formulation